DataDog/hiring-engineers/answers.md

 ## Installing database:
 > Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.

-I chosed MySQL after having some trouble with the MongoDB integration.
+I chose MySQL after having some trouble with the MongoDB integration.

 ```
 vagrant@precise64:~$ sudo apt-get install -y mysql-server